-British Columbia to temporarily decriminalize certain drugs
+Canada to temporarily decriminalize certain drugs in BC

 “This is not one single thing that will reverse this crisis but it will make a difference,” she added.

-British Columbia is the first Canadian province to apply for an exemption from Canada’s drug laws.
+British Columbia is the first Canadian province to apply for an exemption from Canada’s drug laws

 Carolyn Bennett, the federal minister of mental health and addictions, said it could serve as a template for other jurisdictions across Canada.